-Rather than introducing another hand-crafted dataset, we take lessons from the field of grammatical inference, which studies the general behavior of learning algorithms on entire \emph{classes} of formal languages \cite{de2010grammatical, rawskiheinz2019nfflml}.
-We follow Montague's assertion that there is no important theoretical difference between natural and artificial languages \cite{montague-1970-universal}.
-This leads us to believe that testing neural sequence-to-sequence models' ability to learn systematic compositionality will bear more fruit if it focuses on evaluating a large number of automatically generated artificial languages sampled from particular classes of functions, as is standard practice at grammatical inference competitions \cite{pmlr-v57-balle16}.
-In this paper, we demonstrate this by studying the class of string functions encoded by subsequential finite-state transducers (SFST), a restricted class of general finite-state transducers, which encode rational relations \cite{mohri-1997-finite}.
-We sample arbitrary SFSTs to generate many different string-to-string datasets, and evaluate the behavior of neural sequence-to-sequence models when learning them.
-By controlling the properties of the SFSTs we sample from, we are able to make precise statements about the learnability of systematic phenomena.\looseness=-1
+In this paper, we study the class of string functions encoded by subsequential finite-state transducers (SFSTs), a restricted class of general finite-state transducers \cite{mohri-1997-finite}.
+We sample arbitrary SFSTs to generate many different string-to-string datasets and evaluate the behavior of neural sequence-to-sequence models when learning them.
+By controlling the formal properties of the SFSTs we sample from, we are able to make precise statements about the learnability of systematic phenomena.\looseness=-1

-Empirically, we find that neural sequence-to-sequence models are capable of learning SFSTs from finite data.
-Moreover, we observe an interesting tendency for neural models to either generalize correctly or to fail, with little middle ground.
-Our analysis suggests that an explanation for this behavior lies in whether or not the training data has sufficient coverage, i.e., every transition in a given transducer is crossed in a minimum number of training examples ($\approx 400$ on average in our experiments).
-We then turn to an existing hand-crafted dataset, namely the SCAN language, but approach it through the lens of the SFST that encodes it.
-Via a comparison with SCAN, we are able to identify that repeated sub-graphs in the transducer can have a positive effect on its learnability, relaxing the transition coverage requirement and thereby enabling learnability of larger SFSTs.
-Our results suggest that focusing on formal language theory, which allows for a controlled setting, could help future research on evaluating systematic compositionality. \looseness -1
+Empirically, we find that neural sequence-to-sequence models are, in many cases, capable of perfectly learning SFSTs from finite data.
+Moreover, we observe an interesting tendency for neural models to either generalize correctly or to fail outright---with little middle ground.
+Our analysis reveals a possible explanation for this---generalization seems to be possible when the training data has sufficient coverage, i.e., when every transition in a given transducer is crossed in a minimum number of training examples ($\approx 400$ in our experiments).